 One of the most common reasons homeowners refinance is to save money by securing lower mortgage rates or lower terms on their mortgage.
 Interest rates change frequently, so homeowners can often save money by refinancing when APRs drop.
 As an added benefit, refinancing to a lower rate could also reduce private mortgage insurance premiums.

-Cost savings on refinancing are directly proportional to the amount of the principal if you have a fixed rate.
-A consumer that purchased a $300,000 home with a 20% down payment would have a $240,000 principal at the onset of the loan.
+Cost savings on refinancing are directly proportional to the amount of the principal balance.
+A consumer that purchased a $300,000 home with a 20% down payment would have a $240,000 principal balance at the onset of the loan.
 If they immediately refinanced to a rate 1.5% lower than their current contract, then they could save $3,600 a year.
-This averages out to be $200 less a month.
+This averages out to be $200 less per month.

 You might need a home equity loan, but feel intimidated by the high interest rates you are paying on your current mortgage.
 This could be another great reason to refinance at a lower rate.
 When you choose to refinance your mortgage at a lower rate, you will effectively be paying a lower interest rate on your home equity loan.

 The IRS is imposing more underpayment penalties on taxpayers than ever.
 The most recent figures show that 10 million people are billed for underpayments every year.
 State and local tax authorities also place a burden on citizens that fall behind on their tax payments.

 Interest rates and penalties on tax underpayments can be substantial.
 You can often save money by taking out a home equity loan to pay them off.
 Your mortgage interest rate will usually be lower than the rate charged by the IRS or your local tax authority.
 The opportunity cost of restructuring your debt with a mortgage refinance will be lower if you refinance your property at a lower interest-rate.